frconor-ebook/meditations/_posts/2025-11-19-christ-the-king.md

 First, there is the expression, King of Israel.
 Then we arrive at the concept of the universal King, Lord of the cosmos of history; therefore, far beyond the expectations of the Hebrew people themselves.
 Christ\'s reign is on a different plane.

-"Before the grandeur of this loyalty," Pope Benedict liked to say, "the Cross is a paradoxical sign."
+Before the grandeur of this loyalty, Pope Benedict liked to say: "the Cross is a paradoxical sign" (Benedict XVI, *Angelus*, November 22, 2009).
 A choice becomes necessary for every conscience: Whom do I want to follow, God or the evil one?
 The truth or the lie?

 Choosing Christ does not guarantee success according to the criteria of the world, but it assures that peace and that joy as only He can give.

 So with reason today, we can address the most Sacred Heart of Jesus and say, Grant us peace.

 Most Merciful and Sacred Heart of Jesus, grant me peace; peace in my marriage, peace in my family, peace in my soul, peace in my heart.
 Financial peace.
 All sorts of peace.
-A peace that this world cannot give.
+A peace that this world cannot give (John 14:27).
 A peace that we know can only be found in God and in the things of God, in having our life directed along its proper course to reach its proper end, which is to enjoy the wedding feast of the Kingdom forever.

 That also means that when we lose a loved one or we see other people around us passing to that Kingdom, it\'s an occasion for obvious sadness because we\'ve lost someone we love.
 But then very quickly we recover our joy, because we know that now that person has gone to enjoy eternal peace and eternal joy, with the Kingdom of God that lasts forever, that does not pass away, unlike so many things in this world.